cscashby/esp32-showcontrol/README.md

 The box wiring is currently soldered wires directly onto pushbuttons and LEDs, and soldered onto the OLED board.
 [Pinouts are documented in a separate file](https://github.com/cscashby/esp32-showcontrol/blob/master/esp32-poe-iso-connections.md).

-NOTE the current codebase for all the features sort of working is in the single esp32-showcontrol.ino file.
+~~NOTE the current codebase for all the features sort of working is in the single esp32-showcontrol.ino file.
 This is being modularised and written in a much better way in the src/ folder, so check that out for the hopefully more decent code.

+NOTE the file 'esp32-showcontrol.ino' is the first non-modular version of the codebase, which is deprecated, but left to remind me how I got it to work the first time around.
+The src/ folder is now current and MVP feature complete.

 The good, the bad and the ugly of the creation process are [documented in this photo album](https://photos.app.goo.gl/oM8NKtMR5yHytawS9).